The Connection Between Grinding Your Teeth and Sleep Apnea

 Read more

-The Connection Between Grinding Your Teeth and Sleep Apnea
+The Link Between Grinding Your Teeth and Sleep Apnea

 Beyond those particulars, there’s little else they can say definitively.
 The question that remains largely unanswered about nighttime teething is “what is the connection between grinding your teeth and sleep apnea”—if there is one at all.